Edward Barna Kurjack: Biography

 To facilitate foreign area research, the Middle American Research Institute of Tulane University, the Precolumbian Art Research Institute of San Francisco, and the Philippine National Museum granted Kurjack honorary positions in their organizations.
 He held a regular civil service appointment in the Mexican government with their National Institute of Anthropology and History for several years.

-Kurjack has worked extensively studying sacebeob and social organization and is involved in archaeological research projects in Mexico, Puerto Rico, and Ecuador.
+Kurjack has worked extensively studying sacbeob and social organization and is involved in archaeological research projects in Mexico, Puerto Rico, and Ecuador.

 Kurjack proposed that Dzibilchaltun was composed of several classes, not just upper and lower class, but a middle class that could be analogous to the Western merchant class.
 This theory contradicts earlier arguments that state there were just two classes, the upper religious leader class and the lower 'peasant' class.
 He was honored with a special session, "Regional and Community Organization in the Northern Lowlands: Papers in Honor of the Life and Legacy of Ed Kurjack", at the annual meeting of the Society for American Arachaeology, San Juan, Puerto Rico, April 29, 2006.

 Edward Kurjack died on August 2, 2014, in Melbourne Florida.